DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - Bank/voice select by voltage: supported via VOICE input jack (0V to +10V unipolar CV).
 - View DX7 settings for selected voice (via 8 pages, by rotating the continuous encoder), access from MENU button.
 - Preferences (global preferences, via dedicated page, access from MENU button).
-- Modulation Matrix, access from MENU button.
+- Modulation Matrix (not editable), access from MENU button.
 - 8 assignable independent CV input jacks.
 - "Keyboard" split and response range, adjustable from "Preferences".
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).